2018 AG37: Distance

+A bar chart showing the distances of known Solar System objects as of 2021, with (red) being the farthest.
+An artist's impression of is shown in the background.

 The object was initially estimated to be roughly 140 AU from the Sun, but this estimate was uncertain due to the very short initial observation arc.
 When it was announced in February 2021, had an observation arc of two years.
 Based on this, it was 132.2 ± 1.5 AU from the Sun at the time of its discovery on 15 January 2018.
 As of January 2024, it is the farthest observed object in the Solar System.

 However, over a hundred trans-Neptunian objects are known to have aphelion distances that bring them farther from the Sun than and many near-parabolic comets are currently much farther from the Sun.
 Comet Donati (C/1858 L1) is over 145 AU, and Caesar's Comet (C/-43 K1) is calculated to be more than 800 AU from the Sun.
 However, none of these more distant objects are currently observable even with the most powerful telescopes.